Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 The second stop of the 5-day itinerary in Bali for first-timers is the Tegallalang Rice Terrace, where you can find all the rice field swings made famous on Instagram.
 I counted 5 or 7 swings.

-As I visited in December, which is considered to be the low season, not all of them attended.
+As I visited in December, which is considered to be the low season, not all of them were attended.
 And it was almost raining when I was there (check my cloudy photos), and still, I had to wait to get on the swing!

 Bali Pulina